White Water rafting in the Phang Nga jungle

 What to take: You should take a change of dry clothes.

-In the event of cancellation, the following cancellation charges will be payable:
+In the event of cancellation by you the following charges apply:

-– 3-6 days prior to the package or tour date: 30% of total price
+– 7 days or more prior to the package or tour date: 30% of total price.

 Weather Policy: This is an all weather tour and still runs if it is raining in the morning.
 You will get wet anyway 🙂